Credit Reports, Scores & Alerts

 How do I track my Equifax Score?

-When you sign up to an Equifax Plus or Equifax Premium subscription package, every month, we’ll generate an Equifax Score monthly which you will receive together with a graph that charts your score.
+When you sign up to an Equifax Plus or Equifax Premium subscription package, we’ll generate an Equifax Score monthly which you will receive together with a graph that charts your score.
 You’ll also receive information regarding what items on your credit report contributed to your score at that point in time.

 What looks bad on my Credit File?